 About Teen Feed

 Teen Feed works with the community to offer support to meet basic needs, build strong relationships, and ally with homeless youth as they meet their future off the streets.
 With the tremendous support of the community, Teen Feed responds to the most basic needs of homeless and at-risk youth in the following focus areas: healthy meals and lives, youth support coordination, street outreach, healthcare access, and engaging the community through service.
 Teen Feed responds to the most basic needs of homeless youth with three (3) integrated programs: Teen Feed Meal Program, Street Talk Outreach Program (STOP), Service Links for Youth (SLY).
-Youth Access to Care (YAC), formerly a separate program, has been integrated as a component into all existing programs.
+Youth Access to Care (YAC), formerly a separate program, is our healthcare support and is integrated as a component into all existing programs.

 At a Glance: